git-ftp/git-ftp/man/git-ftp.1.md

 	WARNING: It can delete local untracked files that are not listed in your .git-ftp-ignore file.

-`pull`
+`pull` (EXPERIMENTAL)
 :	Downloads changes from the remote host into a separate commit
 	and merges that into your current branch.
 	This feature needs lftp to be installed.

 `snapshot` (EXPERIMENTAL)
 :	Downloads files into a new Git repository.
-	Takes an additional argument as local destination directory.
+Takes an additional
+	argument as local destination directory.
 Example:
 	\`git-ftp snapshot ftp://example.com/public_html projects/example\`
+	This feature needs lftp to be installed.

 `show`
 :	Downloads last uploaded SHA1 from log and hooks \`git show\`.